andycandy-de/SimpleAndroidBridge/README.md

 ### Callback Functions

-If you know Javascript, you also know callback functions.
-With this Library you can inject javascript callback functions into the Android layer.
+If you're familiar with JavaScript, you're likely no stranger to callback functions.
+SimpleAndroidBridge takes this concept a step further, allowing you to inject these JavaScript callback functions directly into the Android layer, thereby creating a seamless interaction between your web application and Android.

 ```kotlin
 // Kotlin